 - Assets are contributed to a 529 plan.
 The contributor usually stays in charge of investments and distributions as the account owner.

 - Some states give contributors a state income tax deduction for 529 contributions.

-- Investments in a 529 plan grow income tax free, and if the account is used for qualified education expenses, withdrawals will not be taxable.1
+- Investments in a 529 plan grow income tax free, and if a withdrawal is used for qualified education expenses, it will not be taxable.1

 - The minor must have a right to demand trust assets when he or she reaches age 21 (or the assets and income must pass to his or her estate if he or she dies prior to reaching age 21).

 - If the minor does not exercise this right, the assets can remain in trust to be invested and distributed according to the trust’s terms.

 - Trust assets must be usable only by the minor or for the minor’s benefit during minority.